GIL794/gil794.github.io/index.md

 ### Helping ambitious professionals and businesses navigate the intersection of technology, leadership, and growth.

-From basic dev needs to complex AI solutions, I decode emerging tech trends, share project management secrets, and reveal engineering solutions that drive real business impact.
+From basic dev needs to complex AI solutions, I decode emerging tech trends, share project management secrets, and reveal automation solutions that drive real business impact.

 ## What you'll find here: